 Baked Apple Recipe – Tender baked apples stuffed with a brown sugar cinnamon oat crumble.
-Served warm with vanilla ice cream and caramel sauce, this is a beautiful, rustic and comforting dessert.
+Serve warm with vanilla ice cream and caramel sauce.
+A beautiful, rustic and comforting dessert.
+VIDEO below!

 Baked Apple Recipe

-- 4 medium sized firm apples I used Honeycrisp
+- 3-4 medium sized apples I use Honeycrisp, see note

 - 1/4 cup all purpose flour